knemerzitski/next-serverless-template/README.md

+# Template Next.js App

-This is a test Next.js template todo app for my personal projects.
+This is a template todo app to bootstrap your Next.js serverless app on AWS.

+- Next.js framework
+- React
+- Typescript
+- GraphQL with Apollo Client/Server
+- MongoDB with Mongoose